Two-Year Post-MSW Fellowship in Advanced Clinical Social Work

 Developing leaders in clinical social work

-The post-MSW fellowship at the Yale Child Study Center provides advanced training for social workers who want to become leaders in the field of clinical social work.
-Social Work Fellows participate in both multi-disciplinary and discipline specific training, which includes didactics, intensive supervision, and direct practice.
+The Post-MSW Fellowship at the Yale Child Study Center is a two-year training program providing advanced training for social workers who want to provide excellent clinical interventions with children, youth, and families, and become leaders in the field of clinical social work.
+Social Work Fellows participate in both multidisciplinary and discipline specific training, which includes didactics, intensive supervision, and direct practice, with engagement in an elective project and/or area of specialization in the second year of the training program.
+The second-year elective is tailored to each individual Social Work Fellow’s interests and career goals, which may be specific to activities at the Yale Child Study Center and/or may involve collaboration with the larger community (hospitals, schools, agencies, etc.).

-Each fellow will work individually with licensed clinical social workers who are members of the Yale Child Study Center faculty.
-These supervision hours are in compliance with licensing requirements in the state of Connecticut.
+Each Fellow will work individually with licensed clinical social workers who are members of the Yale Child Study Center faculty.
+Over the course of the two-year training program Social Work Fellows will accrue clinical and supervision hours sufficient to meet licensing requirements in the state of Connecticut.
 Depending on local regulations, these requirements may be reciprocal when applying for licensing in other states.

-Each fellow will be assigned to either the Outpatient Clinic (OPC) or the Intensive In-Home Child and Adolescent Psychiatric Services (IICAPS), with candidate's preference for placement taken into consideration.
-The clinical experience includes clinical assessment, treatment planning, individual psychotherapy with child or parent, family treatment, child guidance, parent guidance, support and case coordination and management.
+Each Social Work Fellow will be assigned to either the Outpatient Clinic (OPC) or the Intensive In-Home Child and Adolescent Psychiatric Services (IICAPS), with candidate’s preference for placement taken into consideration.
+The clinical experience includes clinical assessment, treatment planning, individual psychotherapy, family treatment, child guidance, parent guidance, and case coordination and management.

-Within each service, clients are presented at Rounds regularly to discuss treatment with a group of cross-disciplinary colleagues and review progress.
-Rounds are attended by the rounds leaders and all clinical staff (social workers, nurses, psychiatrists, and psychologists) assigned to the group.
+Within each service, clients are represented at Rounds regularly to discuss treatment and review progress with a group of cross disciplinary colleagues.
+Rounds are attended by Rounds leaders and clinical staff (social workers, nurses, psychiatrists, psychologists) assigned to the group.

 We serve diverse families and are committed to recruiting applicants from diverse backgrounds.

-A stipend of $28,800 will be provided.
-Comprehensive health care through the Yale Health Plan is available for a nominal fee [**fact check for 2018]
+A stipend of $30,000 will be provided the first year and $35,000 the second year.
+Comprehensive health care through the Yale Health Plan is available for a nominal fee.

 Housing and transportation are not provided.
 You can learn more about popular housing choices at the website for Yale Affiliated Housing Options.